 London has an outstanding culinary scene with thousands of restaurants and markets in neighborhoods throughout the city.
 Ironically, the food in London had a bad reputation for much of the 20th century.

 Well, that century is over and the secret is out about the quality of British food in general and London food in particular.
 London is literally located in the center of the world with a food scene that reflects this position and makes it one of the world’s most exciting food cities.

 London Food Favorites

-As one of the world’s true melting pots, London provides visitors the opportunity to eat every and any type of cuisine including Asian, African and English specialties.
+As one of the world’s true melting pots, London provides visitors the opportunity to eat every and any type of cuisine including Asian dishes, African delights and English specialties.
 Plus, those who prefer to drink their calories can imbibe from early afternoon until the pubs shut down at night.

 With a little planning, you can eat well in London whether you have a day or week in the city.
 We recommend that you start your culinary exploration with the following London food favorites: